e-goto/Books/technical_books.md

 2. Algorithm Design Manual (Skiena)

 Thoughts: A lot of the math went over my head so most of it was quickly skimmed.
 Was good for picking out key topics that I should research later.
 Didn't read Part 2 as I feel its better to reference it when needed.

+3. Build APIs You won't Hate (Phil Sturgeon)

+Thoughts: Basic overview of APIs, maybe not enough depth for a thorough understanding.
+Also is not language agnostic and uses code examples with PHP and specific libraries, some which are the authors own.
+Will supplement with a different book.